 Yes, tomato paste tastes very different compared to red curry paste.
 However, if you add some red chili flakes and ginger garlic paste to it, it is for sure going to work as a great substitute.

 The best part?
 You can decide how much of it you’d like to add to tomato paste, as per your heat and flavor preference.
-You can make some amazing marinara sauce using tomato paste.
-Here’s how you can make Gordon Ramsay’s marinara sauce at home.

 Like green curry paste, yellow curry paste has the same ingredients like red curry paste.
 The only difference is, it is made with yellow peppers.
 Yellow curry paste is much milder in taste than red curry paste.
 So, a larger quantity can be used in a recipe to increase the spice content.

 To add red color to your food, pair the yellow curry paste with a little bit of tomato paste.
 This is for sure going to work as a great substitute.
-Here is a list of yellow curry paste substitutes.

 8. Curry Powder